cujojs/wire/docs/extending.md

 });
 ```

+**NOTE:** Plugins are not inherited from parent contexts.
+The primary reasons for this are simplicity, and explicitness.

+For example, you might have a spec that gets wired as a child of many other specs (for example, perhaps the child represents a reusable widget, like a tab container).
+Some parent specs may already include the necessary plugins, and some may not.
+When you author the tab container spec, you may not be aware of all the possible parent specs, especially if another team or a 3rd party will be using it.
+By explicitly providing the necessary plugins in your tab container spec, you are guaranteed it will work the way you intend.

+Also, in that same situation, the parent spec may provide some or all of the necessary plugins, and they may overlap with plugins provided in the tab container spec.
+In the future, we may introduce an algorithm for allowing this type of overlapping plugin inheritance, but for now, we have decided that it is simpler to explicitly include the necessary plugins.

 ## Plugin options

 Some plugins accept options.
 You can supply options by using an object literal in the `$plugins` array instead of a module id string: